Optional Practical Training (OPT) & Internships

 When will my OPT begin and end?

 You may request the starting date to be any time within the 60-day period after completing your program of study.
+You may not begin working until you have received your EAD and until the authorized starting data on the EAD.

 Please note that the Extension International Student Services staff does not assist with job search or job placement services.